SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 normally a lot less than the numeraire face value on the coins --- because otherwise people would quickly learn to melt down the coins (often illegally) to sell them).

+Actually, writing it that way I am not sure if it is correct to call it a mass social misconception.
+People living at the time had to understand the system, since they did **_not_** go around melting down the metal coins.
+Yet there was a misconception at some point, because most accounts eventually tell the story that "the metal was the currency".
+So digging it up out of the ground or mining it was "banking".

 I often allow other philosophers and activists to have their own definitions, and so if a right-winger comes along and insists "money" is a commodity like gold, I would normally (if this were mapped to a science problem) let it go.
-But we cannot "let it go" "when it comes to macroeconomics, because it makes a huge f-ing difference whether or not the state currency units we get tax liabilities imposed upon us in are real stuff or mere scorepoints.
+But we cannot "let it go" when it comes to macroeconomics, because it makes a huge f-ing difference whether or not the state currency units we get tax liabilities imposed upon us in are real stuff or mere scorepoints.